Build Your Foundation in Patient Experience Excellence.

 - Identify innovative techniques to hire for service attributes

-- Identity leadership approached to improve employee engagement
+- Identity leadership approaches to improve employee engagement

 - Describe strategies for rewarding and recognizing employee commitment to improving the patient experience